 When you’re struggling with twins

 Yes, you should.
-But it’s also fine to admit that it’s hard to raise twins.
+But it’s also okay to admit that you’re struggling with twins.

-Because raising twins is hard.
+Because raising two babies is harder than raising one.
 You won’t always love each moment, and that’s okay.
 You might only have a few positive moments compared to the demands of caring for newborn twins.

 You’re faced with situations most people don’t deal with (“How do I feed two babies at the same time?” or “What do I do when I’m putting one baby to sleep while the other is crying?”).
 Learning how to cope with twins alone or even with another adult is a challenge for any mom.